sh4rkman/SquadCalc/README.md

 </br>

 **MSMC** is a simple, easy on the eyes mortar calculator for <a href="https://joinsquad.com/">Squad</a>.
-It allow quick mortars calculations without fancy map, buttons and icons.
+It allows quick mortars calculations without fancy map, buttons and icons.

 </br>